bricebai/bricebai.github.io/x-ing.md

 project: []

 ---
-(pronounced "crossing")

 # Skincare Product Development and Mobile App Prototyping

+&nbsp;

-**Duration:** December 2018 – May 2019
+**Duration** &nbsp;&nbsp;&nbsp;December 2018 – May 2019

-**Team:** Gauri Jaswal, Xiaoke Luo
+**Team** &nbsp;&nbsp;&nbsp;Gauri Jaswal, Xiaoke Luo

-**My Role:** Team Leader, Project Manager, UI/UX Designer
+**My Role** &nbsp;&nbsp;&nbsp;Team Leader, Project Manager, UI/UX Designer

-**Key Skills:** Project Management, Skincare Product Development, UI/UX, Mobile App Prototyping, User Research
+**Key Skills** &nbsp;&nbsp;&nbsp;Project Management, Skincare Product Development, UI/UX, Mobile App Prototyping, User Research

 ![](/uploads/xing thumbnail.png)

 ## Challenge

-**Background**: Skin.
+**Background** &nbsp;&nbsp;&nbsp;Skin.
 It’s the largest organ of the human body, and can be the biggest source of frustration for anyone who has been a teenager and even beyond.
 From walking into the confusing skincare aisles of a CVS to seeing endless online advice for using over 10+ products at once, my entire team has experienced the same frustrations over finding what works best for us.

 We wanted to create a solution that makes skincare more accessible, affordable, and attainable for people frustrated with the current overcomplicated skincare landscape.